Vodafone bids for Spanish cable operator Ono: sources

 Its desire for fixed-line assets has put it up against billionaire John Malone's Liberty Global which has also been on a spending spree to increase the size of its empire in Europe, where it derives more than 90 percent of its revenue.

-The two firms fought to buy Germany's Kabel Deutschland KD8Gn.DE last year, with Liberty forcing Vodafone to raise its offer to 7.7 billion euros.
-Liberty also bought Britain's Virgin Media for $15.8 billion last year, and has just agreed to pay 10 billion euros for Dutch cable operator Ziggo ZIGGO.AS.
+The two firms fought to buy Germany's Kabel Deutschland last year, with Liberty forcing Vodafone to raise its offer to 7.7 billion euros.
+Liberty also bought Britain's Virgin Media for $15.8 billion last year, and has just agreed to pay 10 billion euros for Dutch cable operator Ziggo.

 Many analysts question whether Liberty could fund another deal so soon after Ziggo.
 Analysts and sector bankers also say the deal makes more sense for Vodafone.